MFS4711/Hackathon-1-Quiz-Game/README.md

 Briefly describe the design choices, including layout, colour schemes, and fonts.
 **Guidance:** Start this section during Phase 1: Ideation & Initial Setup and update it throughout Phase 2 and Phase 3.
 Include digital wireframes created in Phase 1.
 Document the reasoning behind your layout choices, colour schemes, and font selections.

+The Wireframes were produced during the ideation phase of this project.
+They were designed with the user in mind and to ensure the webpage was simplistic and functional as the purpose of the webpage is to provide a fun educational experience.
+The website layout appears slightly differently on smaller screens compared with larger.

 #### Mobile View

 ![Mobile View](assets/images/readme/Mobile.png)

+On a Mobile, it was the teams intention to open with a clear page displaying the webpage title, the instructions on how to play and a start button.
+This linear layout makes it easy for the user to follow along with the flow of the page.
+After clicking the start button, a new page appears which would be the game area.
+This contains a question at the top of the page, answer buttons in the middle with some feedback below and a score area.
+This provides the user all the information they need to play the quiz.
+Upon completing the quiz, the final score page will appear to provide a summary of the questions answered as well as the ability to play again.

+A specific on Mobile to note is that the answer buttons will be displayed as blocks, one on top of the other.

 #### Tablet View

 ![Tablet View](assets/images/readme/Tablet.png)

+This is very similar to the layout of the mobile view, the major difference being the appearance of the answer buttons.
+They will appear side by side to take up the space in the tablet view.

 #### Desktop/Laptop View

 ![Desktop/Laptop View](assets/images/readme/Desktop.png)

+This is very similar to the tablet view, the only difference being that the content is making more use of the space.

 #### Larger Screens View

 ![Larger Screens View](assets/images/readme/larger-screens-1.png)
 ![Larger Screens View](assets/images/readme/larger-screens-2.png)

+The layout follows the laptop view but there should be a container which stops the content growing at a certain point.

 ### Accessibility Considerations
 Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.